 Is an exposed point of pagoda crested rock located on top of the eastern cliff line 350m south of Mount Jamison and 1.8km east of Baal Bone Gap.
 Views down and across the Wolgan Valley.
 So named by Brian Fox and Michael Keats on a Bush Club walk, 1st February 2016 as Stargate Tunnel is 600m south, south west of this point.

 Is a series of slots near the cliff line on the south western side of Mount Jamison.
 One of the slots gives an easy access from Stargate Trail to the top of Mount Jamison.
-The main slot some 40m in length has 10m high, almost parallel walls and averages 50cm in width.
-Subsidiary slots generally disposed at right angles to it are much shorter and have lesser spectacular geometry.
-So named by Michael Keats and Brian Fox on a Bush Club walk, 1st February 2016.
+The main slot, some 40 m in length, has 10 m high, almost parallel walls and averages 50 cm in width.
+Subsidiary slots, generally disposed at right angles to it, are much shorter and have less spectacular geometry.
+So named by Michael Keats and Brian Fox on a bushwalk walk, 1st February 2016.

-Is a undefined mid cliffl edge track which starts at Stargate Tunnel eastern side and follows a serpentine and variable width ledge for about 700m where a natural pass, Stargate Slots provides access to the south western side of Mount Jamison.
-So named by Harold Thompson on a Bush Club walk, 1st February 2016.
+Is an undefined mid-cliffl edge track that starts at Stargate Tunnel eastern side and follows a serpentine and variable width ledge for about 700 m, where a natural pass, Stargate Slots, provides access to the southwestern side of Mount Jamison.
+So named by Harold Thompson on a bushwalk, 1st February 2016.

 Is a short water worn canyon formed by the tilting of a large sandstone block creating a triangular tunnel over a shallow, sandy creek bed.
 The tunnel section is 21m long and it averages 7m in width.
 The height varies and is up to 10m.
 Located 100m south of McLeans Pass.
 Access from Lidsdale via Wolgan Road, The Bicentennial National Trail and ridge line (Great Dividing Range).
 A log book in an old biscuit tin records that this cave is regularly visited.
 The very first entry, dated Sunday 17th August 1975, reads, "Gary named this Stargate Tunnel.
 We stayed overnight and watched sunset from the cliffs overlooking Capertee Valley.
 And then we got up at 6:30 to watch the sunrise.
 Very cold but we consider it was worthwhile.
 John and Martin came too and we sprang around like callow youths.Terry Moesker."
 The four bush walkers were Gary Hansen (1943-1982), John Cameron, Terry and Martin Moesker.

-Is located below the first cliff line between Cape Horn and Stargate Tunnel.
-A number of small overhangs and tunnel systems some 30m in length are so named by Michael Keats on a Bush Club walk, 29th February 2016.
+are located below the first cliff line between Cape Horn and Stargate Tunnel.
+A number of small overhangs and tunnel systems some 30 m in length are so named by Michael Keats on a Bush Club walk, 29th February 2016.

 Is also known Newnes Canyon and Wallaby Canyon.
 Access for the purists is via the Pipeline Track at the top of the main watershed, then by following a ridge to enter the tributary creek system.
 The canyon can also be explored by walking upstream from the junction with the Wolgan River at GR 474 269.
 It is possible to walk in the canyon as far as the internal waterfall.
 A torch is essential.

-Flows most of its distance along the eastern side of State Mine Gully Road before flowing under a bridge near the State Mine Railway Museum and hence into Farmers Creek.
+Flows most of its distance along the eastern side of State Mine Gully Road before coming under a bridge near the State Mine Railway Museum and hence into Farmers Creek.

 Is a suburb about 3km north of Lithgow main township.